Viewing this page on your device?

 I use small photos to illustrate the information and activities that I share, and you will have a much better experience on this website if you can view the images.

-You can make use of these fine motor skills worksheets to help develop your child's fine motor skills!
+Make use of these fine motor skills worksheets and printables to help your child practice fine motor skills and pencil control!

-I always recommend that children take part in lots of hands on activities to strengthen their hand and finger muscles before using worksheets.
+I always recommend that children take part in lots of hands-on fine motor activities to strengthen their hand and finger muscles before using worksheets.

 But there is a time and place for using desktop activities, and these printable downloads may be useful to help your child practice fine motor skills.

-Some of these worksheets make use of fine motor items such as hole punchers, playdough and paper crumpling, while others will give your child practice in using a pencil or crayon neatly.
+Some of these worksheets make use of fine motor items such as hole punchers, clothes pins, playdough and paper crumpling, while others will give your child practice in using a pencil or crayon neatly.

 Hole Punch Palooza can give your child a great fine motor workout with a paper puncher!